What Vitamins Shouldn’t Be Taken Together?

 Best Ways To Take Different Vitamins

-Take water-soluble vitamins, like B Vitamins and Vitamin C, with a glass of water and a meal or snack The when is up to you.
-For some people, this might work best first thing in the morning while eating breakfast or at lunch.
+When it comes to vitamins that complement each other, there’s a lot to consider.
+Take water-soluble vitamins, like B Vitamins and Vitamin C, with a glass of water and a meal or snack.
+The when is up to you.
+For some people, this might work best first thing in the morning while eating breakfast or at lunch to help them build a routine and remember to take their supplements.

-Keep in mind that some vitamin supplements and mineral supplements may interfere with certain medications, including antibiotics, blood thinners, and blood pressure medications.
+Keep in mind that some vitamin supplements and mineral supplements may interfere with certain medications, including antibiotics, blood thinners, blood pressure medications as well as others.
 Taking them together may affect nutrient absorption and may cause side effects and other issues.
 Therefore, always talk with your healthcare provider before taking any supplements—especially if you regularly take medication.

-Finally, take your dietary supplements in the recommended daily doses and pay attention to what you eat.
-Taking an excessive amount of a supplement may result in a large dose of a specific nutrient, which may be harmful to your health.
+Finally, take your dietary supplements according to the dosage instructions and pay attention to what you eat.
+Taking an excessive amount of a supplement may result in a large dose of a specific nutrient, which is not recommended.
+Discuss your routine with your doctor to ensure you are taking the right dosage for your lifestyle.

 What About Multivitamins?

 Many health experts say it’s often less about what time you take supplements and more about whether you’re taking them with a meal and/or with water.
 For most supplements—including your daily multivitamin—you should take them with your largest meal of the day, which is probably lunch or dinner.
 Ideally, the meal should contain some healthy fat (think avocado, eggs, fatty fish, or nuts) to allow optimal absorption of the fat-soluble vitamins.
 The most important point to remember?
-Take your daily multivitamin supplement with food and drink some water in order to aid digestion and absorption.
+Take your daily multivitamin supplement with food and water.†

 And what about a prenatal vitamin?
 Since a prenatal supplement is also a multivitamin, take it with a meal.
 Why?
 Because the vitamins and minerals (especially those fat soluble vitamins like Vitamins A, D, E, and K and Omega-3s like DHA) absorb best with a meal that contains some fat.
 Since it helps to take your vitamins at the same time every day to establish this healthy habit, take them at breakfast, lunch, or dinner--whatever works best for you.